For as long as I can remember, I’ve always wanted to be a mom. I had a lot of expectations about the kind of parent I’d be.

 I’m so thankful God heard my prayer and intervened in my heart that day.

 PS – Do you desire to be a more peaceful parent and want to build a closer bond with your child?
 Check out my private Facebook group for Christian moms learning and growing together towards more intentional parenting.
-(You can also follow me on Pinterest, Facebook, and Instagram!)
+(You can also follow us on Pinterest and Facebook)